Everyones’ talking about it. Everyones’ on it. They are crushing it. Everyones’ having success and losing weight.

 The quality of the food needs to be taken into account.
 Because it lacks carbohydrates, a ketogenic diet is rich in proteins and fats.
 It typically includes plenty of meats, eggs, processed meats, sausages, cheeses, fish, nuts, butter, oils, seeds, and fibrous vegetables.
 So while on keto, most people aren’t taking into account the QUALITY of the foods and tend to eat too much protein and poor-quality fats from processed foods, with very few fruits and vegetables.
 This is NOT a balanced diet of healthy whole foods.
 [5 Reasons You Need Whole Foods] Nutrition is therapy.
 It does powerful things in the body.
 The quality (source, freshness, etc) of food needs to be taken in account when we are making upgrades to our diet, but this is overlooked in ‘diets’ because folks on them don’t care about the therapy part about it - they just want the quick results.

 It doesn’t feel good (long term.)
+It’s not all sunshine & rainbows.
 A lot of folks have experienced not-so-good side effects of this diet.
 They may feel a little tired in the beginning or they may have bad breath, nausea, vomiting, constipation, and sleep problems.
 Carbohydrates are our bodies’ main source of energy (glucose) and its a fantastic shock to cut them from our diet.
 Carbohydrates are essential and provide our body with vital vitamins, minerals, antioxidants and fiber.
 They help fully nourish the body, keep us regular and give us energy.
 They are the main source of fuel for our central nervous system, led by the brain.
 Other cells in the body can temporarily survive without glucose but this nervous system must have it.
 Glucose, which comes from carbohydrates, are also essential to the function of red blood cells and hormone regulation.
 Thus, people with hormone imbalances should not try keto.
 Patients with kidney disease need to be cautious and talk to their doctors before attempting keto.
 The fact is, we need carbohydrates in our diet.
 Carbohydrates normally account for at least 50% of the typical American diet.
 Carbohydrates are our bodies’ best source of energy.
 I’m not just talking about bread here.
 I’m talking about the carbohydrates found in foods like vegetables, fruits and whole grains.

 It’s really restrictive, which causes stress.
 Because it is so restrictive, it is really hard for people to follow over the long run.
 So the problem remains that once people go back to eating carbs’ and put weight back on, they may want to go ‘back to keto’ and thus re-start the vicious cycle of yo-yo dieting.
 If diets really worked, then why do we try new ones every year?
 The word “diet” itself has the connotation of a beginning and an end.
 We’d prefer people to hear the word “diet” as the food you eat, rather than a short-term quick fix.
 We still don’t know if there are any long-term health benefits to following such a strict meal plan like keto.
 As well there is not a lot of research regarding what happens after you follow the ketogenic diet and then go back to a more sustainable meal plan with all food groups and how that will affect your body.
 If its like any other diet however, the chances are you will put the weight back on.
 The ketogenic diet eliminates or severely limits a variety of healthy food groups that are known to be nutritious like fruits, starchy vegetables, whole grains, beans, legumes and dairy.
 Whenever food groups are cut out its not a sustainable meal plan that allows you to nourish your body properly.
 Also many ketogenic diets do not differ from heart healthy fats and unhealthy fats.